xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 ## Shapes

-Shapes, represented by `scene_shape`, are indexed meshes of elements.
+Shapes, represented by `shape_data`, are indexed meshes of elements.
 Shapes can contain only one type of element, either points, lines, triangles or quads.
 Shape elements are parametrized as in [Yocto/Geometry](yocto_geometry.md).